Nvidia Shield Tablet: Issues

 On July 31, 2015, Nvidia issued a recall to replace Shield Tablet devices, sold between July 2014 and July 2015, since the battery had overheating issues that posed a fire hazard.

 The Shield Tablet K1 supports DirectStylus 2 (sold separately).
 However, this requires the user to upgrade to system update 1.2.
 This update provides integration of its unique software features (e.g. palm-rejection, NVIDIA-lasso) into Android.

 Reception

 Android Central's Andrew Martonik likes the Shield Tablet, praising its speakers and the Twitch streaming ability.
-The downsides are that the tablet is heavier than its competitor (390g to the Nexus 7's 290g) and it may be too expensive for some (the tablet is $299 to $399, the controller is $59, and the cover is $39).
+The downsides are that the tablet is heavier than its competitor (390 g to the Nexus 7's 290 g) and it may be too expensive for some (the tablet is $299 to $399, the controller is $59, and the cover is $39).
 The Shield Tablet K1 released in late 2015 comes without a charger or stylus.